Fertility and intelligence: Criticisms

+Regardless of whether correlations exist between fertility and intelligence, genetic studies have shown no evidence for dysgenic effects in human populations.
+Additionally, theories about dysgenic and eugenic effects in human populations are associated with scientific racism.

 Preston and Campbell (1993) argued that it is a mathematical fallacy that such differences in fertility would result in a progressive change of IQ, and applies only when looking at closed subpopulations.
 In their mathematical model, with constant differences in fertility, since children's IQ can be more or less than that of their parents, a steady-state equilibrium is argued to be established between different subpopulations with different IQ.
 The mean IQ will not change in the absence of a change of the fertility differences.
 The steady-state IQ distribution will be lower for negative differential fertility than for positive, but these differences are small.
 For the extreme and unrealistic assumption of endogamous mating in IQ subgroups, a differential fertility change of 2.5/1.5 to 1.5/2.5 (high IQ/low IQ) causes a maximum shift of four IQ points.
 For random mating, the shift is less than one IQ point.
-James S. Coleman, however, argues that Preston and Campbell's model depends on assumptions which are unlikely to be true.
+However, James Samuel Coleman, formerly president of the ASA such as economist David Lam both independently argued that this model depends on various assumptions which are unlikely to be true.